1. What is the Critical Infrastructure Program?

 This funding means that plans can be progressed for a replacement vessel and marine infrastructure, to ensure the community has a reliable marine freight service tailored to the needs of Lord Howe.
 Enhanced biosecurity measures will also be a feature of the new freight and logistics arrangements, to protect the Island’s environment and its economy, and to minimise the risk of disruption to freight services.

-Feedback is now being sought from the community on conceptplans for the upgraded waste management facility, biosecurity and marine infrastructure, including the cargo laydown area which will support ongoing vessel operations.
+Master plan designs for the upgraded waste management facility, biosecurity and marine infrastructure, including the cargo laydown area which will support ongoing vessel operations are now available here.

 2. Why do we need the Critical Infrastructure Program?